iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/renting.md

 # Data sharing - Renting methods

-One of the ways to distribute your protected data is by renting it.
+One of the ways to distribute your protected data is **by renting it**.